Get to Know Mac ASAP | How to Switch from Windows to Mac - Qiling

 Command + A: Select All items.

-Command + H: Hide the windows of the front app.
-To view the front app but hide all other apps, press Option + Command + H.
+Press Option + Command + H to hide all windows of the front app, or press Command + H to hide the windows of the front app.
+To view the front app but hide all other apps, press Option + Command + H. To hide the windows of the front app, press Command + H.

 Command + S: Save the current document.